-A trip to the Maldives is almost certainly going to consist of relaxation and indulgence on one of its beautiful resorts.
-Its beaches are special and time spent relaxing by the coast is an obvious pastime.
-A trip to Male is a fascinating experience also.
-The Maldivian capital is definitely the best place to see the local culture and see how local life is on the islands.
-The capital itself is a fascinating experience.
-A densely populated city crammed onto one of the small islands.
-Bright houses and crowded markets abound on this peculiar city stranded in the middle of the ocean.
-Besides a trip to this intriguing city and lapping up the sun, the islands offer many exciting trips and excursions.
+When you’re not sunning it on the beach, Malé, (the Maldivian capital) is definitely the best place to see the local culture and experience life on the islands.
+The capital itself offers a fascinating experience for visitors.
+A densely populated city crammed onto one of the small islands, bright houses and crowded markets abound on this peculiar city stranded in the middle of the ocean.

-Diving in the area is a great experience, with local waters home to some of the most fascinating creatures in the ocean.
-Diving with hammerhead sharks and whale sharks are a once in a lifetime experience that is not to be missed.
-Diving is especially brilliant, also, on the southern atoll of Addu, with the spectacular range of colours and variety of wildlife on this coral reef.
-You could also do some quite extraordinary.
-Most resorts offer the opportunity to be temporarily stranded on a deserted island – with a lunch provided of course – leaving you to your own devices to explore the white-powder beaches.
-A very modern castaway.
+Diving in the area is a great experience for explorers, with local waters home to some of the most fascinating creatures in the ocean.
+The Baa Atoll is a particular favourite for those looking for a brush with marine life.
+Diving with hammerhead sharks and whale sharks is a once in a lifetime experience that is not to be missed.
+Resorts including Reethi Beach Resort and The Westin Maldives Miriandhoo Resort offer amazing access to dives alongside whale sharks.
+A particular favourite for visitors is diving on the southern atoll of Addu, with the spectacular range of colours and variety of wildlife on show on this colourful coral reef.

 For more information on Maldives holidays, call Destination 2 on and speak with one of our friendly and knowledgeable travel experts.